gcasar/fizz/README.md

 // Override the binding model of the operation. fizz.InputModel(model interface{})

+// Add a security requirement to the list of security overrides for this operation.
+// Note that this removes all other SecurityRequirements
+// that might have been specified in the root `security` property. fizz.Security(security *openapi.SecurityRequirement)

+// Make other security requirements optional. fizz.WithOptionalSecurity()

+// Remove any security requirements for this operation. fizz.WithoutSecurity()

 // Add a Code Sample to the operation. fizz.XCodeSample(codeSample *XCodeSample)
 ```